-- Dress for skills lab is grey or burgundy/maroon solid tops and solid matching bottoms free of any print or the College of Nursing's clinical uniform. - Roseman University-issued ID badge needs to be visible on upper torso - Wrist watch - White shoes with an impenetrable top and non-marking soles. - Long hair must be pulled back and up off the collar.

-- No tongue rings or studs, nasal or facial piercing jewelry.
+- Dress for skills lab is grey or burgundy/maroon solid tops and solid matching bottoms free of any print or the College of Nursing's clinical uniform. - Roseman University-issued ID badge needs to be visible on upper torso - Wristwatch - White shoes with an impenetrable top and non-marking soles. - Long hair must be pulled back and up off the collar. - Acrylic or fake nails may not be worn during lab activities. - No tongue rings or studs, nasal, or facial piercing jewelry.
 One pair of stud earrings and wedding ring are allowed.
 No other excessive jewelry. - Students must cover all visible tattoos.